AutoxingTech/axbot_rest_book/docs/guides/start_websocket.md

 < {"topic": "/tracked_pose", "pos": [-3.55, -0.285], "ori": -1.28}
 ```

-The `v2` in `/ws/v2/topics` is Websocket API version.
+The `v2` in `/ws/v2/topics` is the Websocket API version.
 For now, `v2` is the only version.
 We tried to maintain a stable API, but if major change happens and API must be changed,
 we shall provide a updated version.

-In the example above, we subscribed to two topics:
+In the example above, two topics are subscribed:

-- `/slam/state` for positioning state
+- `/slam/state` for positioning state update.
-- `/tracked_pose` for pose update
+- `/tracked_pose` for pose update.

 Afterwards when positioning state or robot pose changes, the server will notify use actively.